nikolamihaylov-hellio/ballance-guide/README.md

 With BallanceModLoader installed, we're now able to play custom maps through the main menu.
 Clicking on Start reveals the base game level list, as well as a right arrow off to the side.
 Custom maps are read from the `Ballance/ModLoader/Maps/` directory.
 Copy any `.NMO` map files in that directory and upon reboot, you will see them in the side menu of the game.

 ## Level 13 - The Twilight Zone
+An extra free level released by the original development team which is sadly not included with the Steam release.
+With BallanceModLoader we can install the level pack, however.
+Download the Zip for [here](https://mega.nz/folder/CV5SyapR#LbduTW51xmkDO4EDxMfH9w/folder/2ZxXSaDB) and extract the 3D Entities folder in the game directory.
+Next time you start up the game, "The Twilight Zone" should appear in the level select screen at the very bottom.

 ## Steam Deck input layout
 While the official layout for the game will work just fine, I made my own one which binds the camera toggles to both shoulder buttons (left and right respectively), as well as changing some of the face button bindings.
 As Steam unfortunately doesn't have a good way of sharing Steam Input layouts via URLs that you can save, I recommend looking up "Ballance - Better Deck Layout" in the Steam Input community layouts section.
 I encourage you to try it out and change anything to your own taste!